Import & Export Requirements for Used Medical Equipment in South America

 - Documentation and compliance with regulatory standards must be verified.

-All documents must be written in spanish
+- All documents must be written in Spanish.

-Venezuela0% to 5%- Required approval from the Ministry of Health (MINSALUD)
+Venezuela- Required approval from the Ministry of Health (MINSALUD)

 - Import permits required and are managed by various ministries depending on the equipment type.